 All that to say, that higher end ice cream companies like Ben & Jerry’s and Häagen-Dazs, among others, make ice cream that freezes hard, as does homemade ice creams like the recipe below.
 When it’s time to scoop, take the ice cream out of the freezer 10 to 15 minutes before serving to give it time to soften.

 Here’s the recipe that resulted from the combination of the two recipes.
-Feel free to use this recipe to make homemade ice cream sandwiches!
+Feel free to use this recipe to make homemade ice cream sandwiches or ice cream strawberry shortcake!
 And for something different, try this popcorn ice cream or this cherry bourbon ice cream.

 I used an old Krups La Glacière ice cream maker to churn this batch of popcorn ice cream, but it is no longer in production.
 Dana Cree (and many others) recommends this Cuisinart model that you can get on Amazon.
 If I had the budget, I’d probably invest in this Breville model (available on Amazon), which comes with a built in compressor so that you can avoid having to chill an ice cream drum for 24 hours.
 This machine chills itself!